PoonamSampat/BigDataWorkshop/HOL step-by-step - Big data and visualization.md

 ![Click on Shopify.](media/databricks_06_Run_Shopify.png 'Click on Shopify')

-7. In Read from ADLS section, replace <containername>, <accountname>, <folder> in Cell5 and replace it with actual name.
-Also <FILL IN THE ACCOUNT KEY> in spark.conf.set
+7. In Read from ADLS section, replace containername, accountname, folder in Cell5 and replace it with actual name.
+Also FILL IN THE ACCOUNT KEY in spark.conf.set

 8. To add snowflake python connector, from Workspace pane, click on Down arrow and Import